Medicare Coverage for Skilled Nursing: How It Works After a Hospital Stay

 5. The Facility Is Medicare-Certified

-The SNF must be approved by Medicare.
-Not all facilities are.
+The SNF must be approved by Medicare, and not all facilities are.
+You can verify a facility’s certification on Medicare’s Care Compare tool.

 What Medicare Pays For (and How Long)

-When all Medicare requirements are met, Medicare Part A will cover the cost of care in a skilled nursing facility.
-This includes room and board in a shared room, meals, skilled nursing services, physical and occupational therapy, speech-language pathology services, medications, and medical supplies needed during the stay.
-However, the coverage does not last indefinitely.
-Medicare pays the full cost for the first 20 days.
-From day 21 through day 100, Medicare continues to cover part of the cost, but you are responsible for a daily copayment.
-After 100 days, Medicare coverage ends entirely, and you become responsible for the full cost of the stay.
+When all requirements are met, Medicare Part A will cover the cost of care in a skilled nursing facility.
+This includes a shared room, meals, skilled nursing services, physical and occupational therapy, speech-language pathology services, medications, and medical supplies needed during the stay.

-The coverage is time-limited, and is often outlined as a hidden expense that people don’t think about until it’s too late.
-Here are some details on what you can expect…
+The coverage is time-limited, and is often described as a hidden expense that people don’t think about until it’s too late.
+Here is the breakdown:

 Note: These numbers are for Original Medicare in 2025.
 Medicare Advantage plans may vary.